marissamanley/2016_Voter_Information/README.md

 Republican candidates, and other candidates.
 In addition, the total amount of votes generated for each category is limited by a scaled value of votes.
 This allows for a smaller sample size, bringing the total amount of votes nationally from around 160 million to about 160 thousand.

+## Tools/Languages/APIs/Libraries used
-Tools/Languages/APIs/Libraries used: We used C++ as our language to create this software, and we used the standard library available for C++ for much of our functions on Visual Studio 2017/2019.
+We used C++ as our language to create this software, and we used the standard library available for C++ for much of our functions on Visual Studio 2017/2019.